 Having a valid will in place can:

-Types of Wills Recognised in the UK
+Types of Wills Recognised in England and Wales

 The main types include: